richardkentng/translate-api/readme.md

 # Next Steps?

+- make sure site is responsive
 - change the input tag to a textarea tag so that more text can be shown!
 - ~~allow users to see a history of their translations via localStorage~~
+  - limit history to 10 items?
   - allow users to delete items from translation history!
-  - limit history to 10 items?
 - allow translations between any two languages -- not just english and chinese!
 - learn how to customize url names for netlify, because 'https://cranky-wing-b0bad3.netlify.app/' sounds way too random!
 - limit api requests per user